-Table 2-1 list torque values for standard hardware.
+See Figure 2-3 for a list of torque values for standard hardware and hydraulic fittings.
 They are intended as a guide for average applications involving typical stresses and mechanical surfaces.
 Values are based on the physical limitations of clean, plated, and lubricated hardware.
 In all cases, when an individual torque value is specified, it takes priority over values given in this table.
 Replace original fasteners with hardware of equal grade.